What is a Content Edit?

 It includes:

-- editorial commentary with explanations
+- editorial reader commentary

-- *Bonus: option of getting more eyes on your story from early on with my BFF Beta Brigade
+- option of getting more eyes on your story from early on with my BFF Beta Brigade

-What does that look like?
+Q - What does that look like?

 Developmental Editing - feedback regarding: